ScripterSugar/wdfp-extractor/README.md

 Once the extraction is done, you can find inflated asset files located in the output directory under your extraction directory.

 **Do not close the app even if it hangs.
-The process might hangs a lot and few tasks require more than dozens of minutes.
+The process might hangs a lot and several tasks require more than dozens of minutes.
 Be patient while extraction is in progress**

 ## Supported Assets
 - APK